MahmutCanMavi/Missing-Values-XAI/README.md

 #### Once it's running...
-###### (_For a quick overview, check out our demo video under release notes for the  Milestone1_MidApril tag!_)

 Choose a .csv file from within the folder `./example-data`.
-These files all contain the same data, but the variables names differ.
-In this way, you can see that the data changes when you upload a new file, as it should.

 After the data is loaded, you can play around with our visualization.
 The gradients on the left visualize the percentage of missing data per patient.
-Each gradient is made up of thin rectangles colored in grayscale.
+Each gradient is made up of thin lines colored in grayscale.
 The brightness of each rectangle represents the percentage of missing data for a specific patient.
-These rectangles are ordered by their brightness.
+These rectangles (patients) are ordered by their brightness (share of missing values).
 Thus, a gradient with mostly dark rectangles represents lots of missing data, and a gradient with mostly bright rectangles indicates little missing data.

 Each gradient refers to one of the features in the data set.
 Clicking on a gradient reveals, for the chosen feature, the distribution of the percentage of missing values over all patients in the data set.
 We visualize this distribution as a histogram.
 It also showing a visualization of the actual data with colored squares, and black squares which reveal the missing values.
 (Experimental: clicking on a patient id shows the same view for a single patient and all features)

 On the grouping tab, you can put features in a group and choose the desired imputation method for this group.

-_You're looking at the beginnings of a very special tool for visualizing and imputing missing values.
-Savor the moment!_
+The groups have already been initialized automatically, based on their missing value patterns.
+You can also add new groups, rename groups, and filter features according to their pre- and postfixes to add all of them to a group.

+On the imputation page, you can again choose the imputation method for each group, impute the data, visualize the imputation error and download the imputed dataset.
+If the imputation error is not satisfactory, you can go back to the visualize page to find out why, create separate groups for the difficult features and try different imputation methods, until you receive the desired performance.

 ## Milestones